 Club Oriented vs Body Oriented Teaching

 We hear and see a lot on TV and read in golf magazines about how the “Big” muscles of the body are supposed to control the golf swing for distance as well as accuracy.
-Well, if you are not as flexible as the guys and gals on the Professional Tours, it just is not true.
+Well, if you are not as flexible or likely not as young as the guys and gals on the Professional Tours, it just is not true.
 Even then, it is obvious from watching those amazing golf shots that most of the power comes from how fast the player is able to swing their club head with their hands and arms.
 Sure, it would be nice to get the whole right side involved (for right-handers) in a golf swing but mainly just to “get out of the way” of the arms and hands so they can do their work.

 We will work on getting the body involved, as much as our students are able to do without hurting themselves but the idea is to swing the golf club with the hands and let the various body parts “react” to the swinging motion of the golf club from start to finish.
-Seniors with “bad backs” soon discover that they are once again able to swing the golf club without pain by simply allowing the body to follow the golf club, rather than just lunging at the golf ball with their bodies.
+Students with “bad backs” soon discover that they are once again able to swing the golf club without pain by simply allowing the body to follow the golf club, rather than just lunging at the golf ball with their bodies.

 I will admit that I taught or tried to teach those often uncomfortable body and golf club positions for some 25 years, as that is what I was taught in those PGA seminars we had to take to be PGA Pros.
 When I moved to Mexico in 1995 to teach at Cabo Del Sol, I soon found that those old methods just didn’t work for tourists just in town for a few days or even for my adult Mexican students.
 I read the book Swing the Clubhead, written by the great teacher Earnest Jones in 1937 and was surprised that I had started using some of the same words and phrases as Jones before even reading his book.
 Later, I was inspired by the teachings of Jim Flick and Manual de la Torre to continue teaching my students to control their golf club with their hands for both distance and direction.